Labor - Background |

 In 1998 with the preliminary enabling legislation in place, the Workforce Investment Act (WIA) of 1998 was passed to formalize the merger and to make the Workforce Development Councils - guided by appointed “stakeholders” the driver in the transformation of education to worker training.
 The 1999 U.S. Conference of Mayors had this to say about the WIA2:

-§ One Stop Centers integrate the services of a number of government
+services of a number of government

 The plan for the Workforce Investment Boards to be the central planning authorities was repeated in another Marc Tucker report under the auspices of the ‘New Commission on Skills of the American Workforce’ presented in January of 2007 titled, “Tough Choices or Tough Times” on page 19:

+Step 10: Create Regional Competitiveness Authorities…..
+So the Commission recommends that the federal government develop legislation to encourage the states to create regional economic development authorities involving the key leaders from many sectors in those regions in the development of economic development strategies that make sense to them.
+These authorities would not only be responsible for coming up with development goals and strategies for their regions, but also for coordinating the work of the region’s education and training institutions to make sure that each region’s workers develop the skills and knowledge needed to be successful in that labor market.
 We settled on the word “authorities” to describe these new bodies because we wanted to convey the idea that they need to be more than debating societies.
 They need to be able to raise and spend the money needed to develop their regions over time.
 If these new bodies are as successful as we think they will be, the federal government should consider lifting many of the restrictions on the separate programs they will administer and permitting them to combine the funds from these programs in ways that are more likely to lead to both strong economic growth and strong job growth, especially for the most vulnerable people in the country.

 And it was repeated again by John Engler, CEO of the National Manufacturers Association (NAM) at a press conference on NAM’s 2007 agenda.
 John Engler is also a member of the National Skills Commission.
 At press conference, Engler spoke about his work with the Skills Commission.
-An audio clip was captured and can be heard by clicking HERE
+An audio clip was captured and can be heard by clicking HERE.

 The merger of the state Workforce Development Departments and the Education system includes the integration of the computer systems.
 In previous research on the Idaho Workforce Development Council a few years ago, it was discovered that the same person was Chairwoman on both the WD Council and the Idaho State Board of Education, Assessment and Accountability and that she was overseeing the implementation of the SCANS computer coding systems for workplace skills into the school computer system.
 Looking back at the SCANS Blueprint that was produced in 1992, on page 61, it says the following: